Pope County, Arkansas: County Seat—1880s

-Again, a majority voted to move the county seat from Dover, but neither Russellville nor Atkins received enough votes to move it to either place.
+Again, a majority voted to move the county seat from Dover, but neither Russellville nor Atkins received enough votes to move it there.
 Pope County had 3,688 registered voters at the time.
-The move to Russellville received 1,485 votes (40.2% of registered voters) and Atkins garnered 1200 (32.5% of the registered voters).
+The move to Russellville received 1,485 votes (40.2% of registered voters), and Atkins garnered 1200 (32.5% of the registered voters).

-In October 1886, the county court set aside the election, deciding that the election was void for bribery, Russellville having offered to erect a courthouse if she was selected as the county seat.
+In October 1886, the county court set aside the election, finding it void for bribery, with Russellville having offered to erect a courthouse if she was selected as the county seat.
 The decision was appealed to the circuit court, where M. L. Davis was elected special judge to try the contested case.
 On November 12, Davis reversed the county court's decision and ordered that an election be held on March 19, 1887, to determine whether the county seat would be moved to Russellville or to Atkins.
 His decision was appealed to the Arkansas Supreme Court.

 The offer that Russellville's leading citizens made included lots in Russellville as the site for a new courthouse and a $50,000 bond for the construction, without cost to the county, of a "good and sufficient two story brick court house" and a "good, sufficient, and commodious jail".
 Before the September 1886 election, citizens in Atkins made a very similar offer.

 The certified result of the March 19, 1887, special election was 1,399 votes for Russellville and 1271 for Atkins, with Russellville selected by a margin of 128 votes out of 2,670 total votes cast.

 The Arkansas Supreme Court affirmed the ruling by Judge Davis on June 4, 1887, clearing the way for the county seat to be moved to Russellville and for the construction of a new courthouse and jail.
 Title to properties in Russellville for the new courthouse and jail had been tendered to the county in March.
 On June 13, the bondsmen for the new courthouse held a meeting and took steps deemed necessary to start the work and on September 23, the cornerstone was laid.
 County records were moved to Russellville in August and, temporarily, the county courtroom and clerk's office were upstairs in the R. J. Wilson Building.

 The new courthouse and jail in Russellville were accepted as completed on May 16, 1888, by J.M.
 Haney, W. H. Poynter, and L. D. Ford, commissioners appointed by the county court to examine and receive the new county structures.